spacelift-io/user-documentation/docs/integrations/cloud-providers/aws.md

 ![](../../assets/screenshots/integrations/cloud-providers/aws/inception-meme.png)

-Indeed, the AWS Terraform provider allows you to [assume an IAM role during setup](https://www.terraform.io/docs/providers/aws/index.html#assume-role){: rel="nofollow"}, effectively doing the same thing over again.
+Indeed, the AWS OpenTofu/Terraform provider allows you to [assume an IAM role during setup](https://search.opentofu.org/provider/hashicorp/aws/latest#assume_role-configuration-block){: rel="nofollow"}, effectively doing the same thing over again.
 This approach is especially useful if you want to control resources in multiple AWS accounts from a single Spacelift stack.
 This is totally fine - in IAM, roles can assume other roles, though what you need to do on your end is set up the trust relationship between the role you have Spacelift assume and the role for each provider instance to assume.
 But let's face it - at this level of sophistication, you sure know what you're doing.

 One bit you might not want to miss though, is the guaranteed ability to map the change to a particular [run](../../concepts/run/README.md) or [task](../../concepts/run/task.md) that we described in the [previous section](#is-it-safe).
 One way of fixing that would be to use the `TF_VAR_spacelift_run_id` [computed environment variable](../../concepts/configuration/environment.md#computed-values) available to each Spacelift workflow.
-Conveniently, it's already a [Terraform variable](https://www.terraform.io/docs/configuration/variables.html#environment-variables){: rel="nofollow"}, so a setup like this should do the trick:
+Conveniently, it's already a [OpenTofu/Terraform variable](https://opentofu.org/docs/language/values/variables/#environment-variables){: rel="nofollow"}, so a setup like this should do the trick:

 ```terraform
 variable "spacelift_run_id" {}